Skip to main content

 This action restores the critical balance between bone breakdown and bone formation.
 Progesterone complements this effect, as it can stimulate the osteoblasts, the cells that build new bone.
 For women who have had a hysterectomy, estrogen-only therapy is often sufficient.

-The administration can vary, from transdermal patches and gels to oral tablets, with dosages adjusted to achieve physiological balance and alleviate symptoms like hot flashes, mood changes, and sleep disturbances, all of which have their own indirect impacts on through the stress axis.
+The administration can vary, from transdermal patches and gels to oral tablets, with dosages adjusted to achieve physiological balance and alleviate symptoms like hot flashes, mood changes, and sleep disturbances, all of which have their own indirect impacts on bone health through the stress axis.

 Additionally, a significant portion of testosterone’s benefit to bone comes from its conversion into estradiol (a form of estrogen) via the aromatase enzyme, which is present in bone, fat, and other tissues.
 This locally produced estrogen then exerts the same powerful anti-resorptive effects on osteoclasts that are observed in women.